Skip to main content

 Your cognitive and emotional states are directly linked to the intricate signaling of your body’s hormonal messengers.

 The aging process introduces natural, predictable shifts in the production of these essential hormones.
 In men, this typically manifests as a gradual decline in testosterone, a state often referred to as andropause.
-In women, the transition is more dynamic, characterized by the fluctuating and eventual decline of estradiol and during and menopause.
+In women, the transition is more dynamic, characterized by the fluctuating and eventual decline of estradiol and progesterone during perimenopause and menopause.

 These hormonal changes alter the brain’s established chemical environment.
 When levels of these neuroprotective hormones decrease, the brain’s capacity for cellular repair can diminish, neurotransmitter systems can become dysregulated, and the very architecture of neural networks can be affected.
 This is the biological basis for the symptoms experienced as brain fog, memory lapses, increased anxiety, or a flattened mood.
 These are not signs of weakness; they are signals of a system in transition.